io-sea/hestia/doc/UserGuide.md

 The Core Concepts in Hestia are derived from the [IO-SEA](https://iosea-project.eu) project.

-Hestia provides `Object Store` and a `Key-Value Store` abstractions.
-Data blobs are kept in an Object Store, addressed with a `unique identifier`. `Metadata` is maintained in a Key-Value store, referencing the identifiers of the data-blobs in the Object Store.
+Hestia provides `Object Store` and `Key-Value Store` abstractions.
+Data blobs are kept in an Object Store, addressed with a `unique identifier`. `Metadata` is maintained in a Key-Value store.

 Objects can be grouped in a `Dataset`.
 Object addressing in a Dataset is through `User` scoped keys or paths, which are defined via a `Namespace`.
 This concept has parallels with `S3` buckets and objects, but allows for more general addressing such as with POSIX filesystem semantics.